fmalmeida/bacannot/README.md

 ### Downloading and updating databases

-Bacannot databases are not inside the docker images anymore to avoid huge images and problems with conexions and limit rates with dockerhub.
+Bacannot databases are not inside the docker images anymore to avoid huge images and problems with connections and limit rates with dockerhub.

 To get a copy of required bacannot databases users must:
 ```bash